feri85/MeTools/README.md

 Guide:

-1. MeToolkit not needed to declare, this process is automaticaly when, set up the script tag in HTML page head block (optimal is      first).
+1. MeToolkit not needed to declare, this process is automaticaly when, set up the script tag in HTML page head block (optimal it      first).

 2.The use tool:
   use an DOM element on a page with has any 'attributename';